- Charged with coaching the Razorbacks’ field event personnel and multi-event competitors

 - 2005 USTFCCCA Mideast Region Assistant Coach of the Year

-- 78 Arkansas All-Americans
+- 92 Arkansas All-Americans

-- Five NCAA National Pole Vault titles
+- Nine National Pole Vault Titles

 - Three NCAA records (2012-pole vault, 2013-heptathlon, 2015-pole vault)

-- Two Bowerman Trophy Nominees (finalist | semifinalist)
+- 2 Bowerman Nominees (Finalist | Semifinalist)

 Compton’s role has grown since he first joined the Razorback staff and in the fall of 2012 he was charged with coaching all of the field and multi-event competitors.
 Prior to the change his main focus had been the vertical jumps, throws and assisting with the multis.

 When Arkansas achieved a NCAA Triple Crown in 2019, the Razorback pole vault group supplied 21 points during the NCAA Indoor Championship and 10 more during the NCAA Outdoor Championship.
 Lexi Jacobus claimed the NCAA indoor title with a clearance of 15-1.5 (4.61) while Tori Hoggard and Desiree Freier finished third and fourth as both cleared 14-7.5 (4.46).
 Hoggard won the NCAA Outdoor title that season with a height of 14-11.5 (4.56).

 In total, the Razorbacks have enjoyed six NCAA Championships (4 indoor, 2 outdoor), 23 SEC track & field championships, along with 14 top-four national finishes and 28 top 10 finishes since Compton joined Arkansas’ staff.